sburtenshaw/user-manager/README.md

 I planned to also add the ability to update a user as well but didn't get round to doing that.

-My plan was to re-use most of the `NewUserModal` logic to achieve this.
+My plan was to re-use most of the `AddUserModal` logic to achieve this.
 The logic that makes the api request and some copy information would be extracted into a parent component and passed down as props.
 The rest of the code will stay in a shared child component called `UserModal` and used by another parent component called `UpdateUserModal`.

 # Project Information